 We were incorporated under the Business Corporations Act (Alberta) as 1577088 Alberta Ltd. on December 21, 2010.
 On May 25, 2012, we changed our name to "Cardinal Energy Ltd.".
-On June 28, 2012 we amended our Articles to change the rights, privileges, restrictions and conditions in respect of our Common Shares, including enabling us to issue stock dividends declared on our Common Shares.
-On July 27, 2012 we amended our Articles to remove our private company restrictions.
-See "Description of our Capital Structure".
+On June 28, 2012, we amended our Articles to change the rights, privileges, restrictions and conditions in respect of our Common Shares, including enabling us to issue stock dividends declared on our Common Shares.
+On July 27, 2012, we amended our Articles to remove our private company restrictions.
 On September 9, 2013, we filed Articles of Amendment to consolidate our Pre-Consolidated Shares on a basis of three Pre-Consolidated Shares for each one Common Share and to amend the percentage of the average market price used when calculating a stock dividend on our Common Shares.
 See "Description of our Capital Structure".

-During the year ended December 31, 2015 we completed the following vertical amalgamations with our then wholly owned subsidiaries: (i) on January 1, 2015, we amalgamated with Muirfield Resources Ltd., a private company we acquired on October 29, 2014; (ii) April 15, 2015 we amalgamated with Pinecrest Energy Inc.; and (iii) on September 12, 2015 we amalgamated with Wildhorse Oil Corporation.
+During the year ended December 31, 2015 we completed the following vertical amalgamations with our then wholly owned subsidiaries: (i) on January 1, 2015, we amalgamated with Muirfield Resources Ltd.; (ii) on April 15, 2015, we amalgamated with Pinecrest Energy Inc.; and (iii) on September 12, 2015, we amalgamated with Wildhorse Oil Corporation.
 See "General Development of Our Business - History and Development".

 Our head office is located at Suite 600, 400 - 3rd Avenue SW, Calgary, Alberta T2P 4H2 and our registered office is located at Suite 2400, 525 - 8th Avenue SW, Calgary, Alberta T2P 1G1.

 We do not have any subsidiaries.